Nyamile holds a lily she's picked near her home in South Sudan.

 Bol Kek, 45, from Paguir, collects water lily bulbs to be ground up and made into an edible paste.
 Apart from fish, it is the only source of food available.

-Between April and July 2023, 43 000 people were projected to face catastrophic levels of acute food insecurity.
+Between April and July 2024, 79 000 people were predicted to face catastrophic levels of acute food insecurity – this is almost double the number of people compared to the same period in 2023.

-Around 590 000 people, many of these returning home from Sudan, are expected to enter South Sudan by the end of the year.
+Around 820 000 people are expected to enter South Sudan by the end of the year.
+This includes 447,000 refugees returning home from Sudan.
 Existing communities are already struggling to find enough food to survive due to insufficient production of food and high prices.
 A lack of resources to support the rising numbers of returnees from Sudan is expected to drive food insecurity in South Sudan.

 Action Against Hunger’s work in South Sudan